StealthUE/Xojo-VSCode-Plugin/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/my-feature`)
 3. Make and test your changes — test with both small and large (>10 MB) project files
-4. Run `npm run lint` before committing
+4. Run `npm run lint` and `npm test` before committing
 5. Open a pull request with a description of what changed and why

 Bug reports and feature requests are welcome via [GitHub Issues](https://github.com/StealthUE/Xojo-VSCode-Plugin/issues).
-For performance issues, include your approximate project file size and VS Code version.
+For performance issues, include your approximate project file size and VS Code version, and attach the activity log from **Show Activity Log**.

 ---

 ## License

-MIT — see [LICENSE](LICENSE) for details.
+MIT